scliff6262/first-repo/README.md

 This is my readme file

-Hey, this Git stuff is kind of confusing hmmmmmmmmmmmmm
+Hey, this Git stuff is kind of confusing *yikes*